 \subsection{Organization of the paper}

-In the next section we discuss generalizations and variations of Theorem \ref{thm1}.
-Indeed, a more general fact, Theorem \ref{smoothgeneral}, will imply Theorem \ref{thm1}, developing steps 3, 4 and 5 of the argument above.
-In Section 3 we show rectifiability of geodesics: any curve rectifiable with respect to the geodesic distance $d$ is differentiable almost everywhere.
-In Section 4 we define the sub-bundle and prove that it is, in fact, a sub-bundle, so we can define the Carnot-Carathéodory metric associated to this bundle.
-In Section 5 we prove the \bilip equivalence between the mysterious geodesic metric and the newly defined Carnot-Carathéodory metric.
-In Section 6 we end the proof of Theorem \ref{thm1}, developing steps 1 and 2 of the outlined argument and concluding using the general fact, Theorem \ref{smoothgeneral}.
+In the next section, we discuss generalizations and variations of Theorem \ref{thm1}., Indeed, steps 3, 4, and 5 above constitute a more general fact, specified in Theorem \ref{smoothgeneral}, that implies Theorem \ref{thm1}.
+In Section 3, we show that locally the distance $d$ is greater than a multiple of any smooth distance.
+An immediate consequence is the absolute continuity of geodesics: any curve that is rectifiable with respect to the geodesic distance $d$ is differentiable almost everywhere.
+In Section 4, we define a subset of the tangent bundle, and prove that it is, in fact, a sub-bundle; this allows us to define an associated Carnot-Carath\'eodory metric.
+In Section 5, we prove the \bilip equivalence between the geodesic metric $d$, and the newly defined Carnot-Carath\'eodory metric.
+In Section 6, we complete steps 1 and 2 above to show how Theorem \ref{thm1} follows from Theorem \ref{smoothgeneral}.
 In Appendix A, we repeat the argument to prove Theorem \ref{rem}.